Younger (Jonas Blue and Hrvy song)

-"Younger" is a song recorded by English DJ Jonas Blue and English singer Hrvy.
+"Younger" is a song recorded by English DJ and record producer Jonas Blue and English singer Hrvy.
 It was released on 6 September 2019 through Positiva Records and Virgin EMI.
 Jonas Blue also released a club mix on 27 September 2019, R&B and acoustic versions on 4 October 2019, and a remixes pack on 11 October 2019, featuring remixes from duo Punctual, Dutch DJ and producer Steff da Campo and the owner of Ride Recordings label, Myon.

 Background

 Jonas Blue and Hrvy come from a long friendship.
 The duo, who has previously worked on the successes of Jonas Blue, like "Mama", "Rise" and "Polaroid", has composed "Younger" together with Sam Roman, one of the UK's most important composers, author of British success in 2019 for Lewis Capaldi, "Someone You Loved".
 But their relationship blossomed during Capital FM's Summertime Ball 2019 at Wembley Stadium, on 7 June, when Jonas Blue presented Hrvy on stage as a surprise and excited his fans.
 The singer has indeed interpreted the DJ's flagship songs, like "Mama" or "Rise".
 It was during an interview for EDM Identity after Lollapalooza festival in August 2019, that Jonas Blue revealed his future collaboration with the young singer.
 Responding to the journalist who wanted to know if he was planning future collaborations, he said, "There's a guy named Hrvy from the UK that I'd like to get something going with soon.
 Great voice, very R&B with a British twangy voice."
 He also alluded to this song during an interview for EDMTunes on 16 August 2019 by revealing that "another classic Jonas Blue is coming out early September".

 Hrvy unveiled the genesis of the song in an interview for DNA India Magazine on 16 September.
 He said, "[Jonas Blue] was in the studio a couple of months ago, writing "Younger".
 He had me in mind and then he texted me if I wanted to do it.
 I wasn't going to say no, so I jumped at it.
 I went to record it, and we did a video in Los Angeles, USA."

 Blue confessed to Hits Radio in November 2019 that since he saw the singer performing his songs, he wanted to collaborate with him.
 "And when I wrote 'Younger' it felt like the right song", he added, concluding this topic in the interview.